 This course is designed for liberal studies majors interested in obtaining a Multiple-Subject Teaching Credential.
 It assists the student in developing knowledge and skill in science content for teaching science concepts and processes emphasized in the California State Science Framework, K-6.
+Special Fee applies.
 Not applicable for biology majors.